-Use appropriate databases, computational techniques and tools to aid further understanding and insight of Biochemical processes, and to innovate and solve problems creatively in a digital world.
+Use appropriate databases, computational techniques, and tools to aid further understanding and insight of Biochemical processes, and to innovate and solve problems creatively in a digital world.

-(initiative, adapting, critical thinking, communicating, sense making, curiosity, focussing, integrity, collaborating, leading) Generate a solution to a task by following instructions or using ideas borrowed from elsewhere. (adapting)
+Generate a solution to a task by following instructions or using ideas borrowed from elsewhere.

-Use search strategies to identify published scientific articles relevant to a topic. (focussing, curiosity)
+Use search strategies to identify published scientific articles relevant to a topic.

-Apply a variety of methods of study in investigating, recording and analysing material. (focussing, sense making)
+Apply a variety of methods of study in investigating, recording and analysing material.

-Demonstrate the ability to appropriately cite and reference source materials. (integrity) Assemble and apply information from different sources to address a problem and formulate a solution through independent effort or teamwork. (focussing, initiative, collaborating)
+Demonstrate the ability to appropriately cite and reference source materials.

-Access and evaluate information from a wide range of sources such as texts, published journal articles, reports and clinical data and demonstrate the ability to put that information into context. (focussing, sense making)
+Assemble and apply information from different sources to address a problem and formulate a solution through independent effort or teamwork.

-Demonstrate critical and analytical skills, including a recognition that statements and hypotheses should be tested, and that evidence is subject to assessment and critical evaluation. (critical thinking, sense making)
+Access and evaluate information from a wide range of sources such as texts, published journal articles, reports and clinical data and demonstrate the ability to put that information into context.

-Sort, filter, abstract, evaluate and synthesise information from a range of sources to produce a written body of work with complete and accurate citations and references. (focussing, sense making, integrity)
+Demonstrate critical and analytical skills, including a recognition that statements and hypotheses should be tested, and that evidence is subject to assessment and critical evaluation.

-Plan, execute and present an independent piece of work which includes analysis or evaluation of data within a supported framework, and demonstrate evidence of time management, problem-solving, and independence. (initiative, creativity, adapting)
+Sort, filter, abstract, evaluate and synthesise information from a range of sources to produce a written body of work with complete and accurate citations and references.
+Plan, execute and present an independent piece of work which includes analysis or evaluation of data within a supported framework, and demonstrate evidence of time management, problem-solving, and independence.

-Create solutions to problems using imaginative, creative or innovative approaches, either independently or with teamwork, and employ appropriate databases, computational techniques and tools. (initiative, creativity, sense making, collaborating, leading)
+Create solutions to problems using imaginative, creative, or innovative approaches, either independently or with teamwork, and employ appropriate databases, computational techniques, and tools.

-Demonstrate well-developed strategies for updating, maintaining and enhancing their knowledge of the biosciences, synthesise information from different sources, and generate hypotheses based on current data while acknowledging that our understanding continues to evolve as new findings emerge. (critical thinking, sense making, focussing, curiosity)
+Demonstrate well-developed strategies for updating, maintaining, and enhancing their knowledge of the biosciences, synthesise information from different sources, and generate hypotheses based on current data while acknowledging that our understanding continues to evolve as new findings emerge.

-Assess the quality of evidence from different sources by evaluating the context, aims, objectives, experimental design, methodology, data interpretation and application of the study. (curiosity, sense making)
+Assess the quality of evidence from different sources by evaluating the context, aims, objectives, experimental design, methodology, data interpretation and application of the study.